cheyannagraham/Memory-Game/README.md

 The score is based on the number of moves made to solve the game.
 Your score decreases as your number of moves increase.

+### Notes

+This game is optimized for Chrome Browser.

 ### Dependencies

 This game uses [jQuery](https://jquery.com/)